Karen-Sanders/Turtle-Party/README.md

-# Turtle-Party
+# Turtle Party Project
-Fun with Turtle functions!
+Fun with Turtle Functions!
+By: Karen Sanders

+What's cool about them and how someone might use them.